Alcarin/ArtMenu-for-CodeIgniter/README.md

  		'login' => array('label' => 'Login', 'url' => '/user/login' ),
   		'credits' => array('label' => 'Credits', 'url' => '/page/credits' )
  		);

+or you can promote a submenu to root menu

+	$this->art_menu->vmenu=$this->art_menu->vmenu['home']['items']

-after we have modified the menu, we can render it and send the result to a view (in the followin code we are rendering bot horizontal and vertical menu)
+after you have modified the menu, you can render it and send the result to a view (in the followin code horizontal and vertical menu are rendered in two distinct views)

   	$data['hmenu']=$this->art_menu->rendermenu('hmenu');
   	$data['vmenu']=$this->art_menu->rendermenu('vmenu');